Society of Fellows

 The Ph.D. must be awarded, and proof furnished to the University of Chicago before the start of the Fellowship.
 A short period as a post-doctoral fellow elsewhere does not exclude eligibility, but applicants cannot have had more than two years of postdoctoral experience from other institutions, nor been employed as an assistant professor, associate professor, or professor at any institution.

 Approximately two to four Fellowships are awarded each year.
 The CCTCh Research Fellowship in Theoretical Chemistry provides a stipend of $70,000.
-CCTCh Fellows will also receive a research fund of up to $10,000 and a travel allowance.
+CCTCh Fellows will also receive a research fund and travel allowance of up to $10,000.

 The application period is now open.
 Please email the following to email@example.com.